Andu89/iotop/README.md

 Then you can run the actual script
 Code:
 iotop.sh

 You don't like the units being KB?
 How about MB?
 Code:
 iotop.sh -m

 Still not what you want?
 Bytes then?
 Code:
 iotop.sh -b

 Found your desired unit?
 Great!
 But those entries with no I/O activity are quite annoying, right?
 So let's get rid of them!
 Code:
 iotop.sh --only

 You don't want to see all those empty entries, but still want to know how many were skipped?
 No problem:
 Code:
 iotop-sh --only --show-skips

 Still need some help?
 Check this:
 Code:
 iotop.sh --help

-Download
-So, in case you still want to know where to get it from, the github project is located HERE The raw script can be found HERE